 How long do moka pots take to brew?

 The length of time it takes to brew your coffee depends on the size of your moka pot as well as your brewing temperature.
 Bigger moka pots require longer to heat the water, so consider that when choosing your size.

 Brewing your coffee at a lower temperature usually tastes better, but takes much longer.
 A lower temperature can take up to 15 minutes to brew, where a higher temperature might only take five.
 Experiment to find your personal preference.

 Moka pots are a classy, relatively easy way to get a great concentrated dose of caffeine.
-The strong, bold coffee it produces mixes wonderfully with milk and cream.
+The bold coffee it produces mixes wonderfully with milk and cream.
 Whether you like it straight or in latte form, this is an affordable brewer worth trying.
 If you’re interested, we have a post that runs through the best moka pot coffee makers.